All About Mercy - Family Doctors in Franklin, TN

-We provide quality, integrated healthcare for all ages with a focus on the underserved.
-This includes primary care, behavioral and mental health services like counseling and psychiatry, chronic disease management and care coordination, which includes assistance finding medical specialists and access to social services and basic needs.
+Mercy provides quality, integrated healthcare for all ages, focusing on the underserved.
+This includes primary care, behavioral and mental health services like counseling and psychiatry, chronic disease management and Patient and Family Support.
 We offer a sliding scale, self-pay program to assist the uninsured and underinsured.
-Our staff opens their hearts to every patient and family.
-We believe in integrated care – body, mind and spirit.
-Mercy makes long-term, lasting health more possible than ever.
+Our staff open their hearts to every patient and family.

 Our Mission